-MAIN OUTCOME: Contributing toward improved public trust in Police conduct Indicators Performance target forecast 2012/13-2014/15 How it will be measured Public trust and confidence in Police conduct is improving The percentage of people who express full or quite a lot of trust and confidence in Police increases Police's annual Citizens' Satisfaction Survey

-IMPACT: A visible and accessible Authority Indicators Performance target forecast 2012/13-2014/15 How it will be measured The Authority's complaint process is straightforward Establish baseline in 12/13 year Independent evaluation Public trust, confidence and awareness in the Authority to investigate and manage complaints fairly is stable or increasing Establish baseline in 12/13 year Baseline Survey of Awareness, Trust, and Confidence in the Authority The percentage of Police who understand the role of the Authority is increasing Establish baseline in 12/13 year Survey method to be determined People who want to make a complaint can easily find out information about the process Establish baseline in 12/13 year Question at first point of contact with the Authority and assessment of referral channels

-IMPACT: Public and Police confidence in the integrity of the Authority's work Indicators Performance target forecast 2012/13-2014/15 How it will be measured The percentage of cases reopened at complainants' request does not increase The amount of cases reopened annually will not rise above 3% of total complaints The Authority's complaints database The percentage of complainants who agree the investigation process is fair increases The percentage of complainants who agree the process is fair will be 50% or higher The Authority's Complainant Satisfaction Questionnaire The percentage of Police subject to investigation and/or review by the Authority who agree the Authority's process is fair increases The percentage of Police subject to investigation and/or review who agree the process is fair will be 50% or higher The Authority's Police Satisfaction Questionnaire
+, , , · MAIN OUTCOME: Contributing toward improve d public trust in Police conduct Indicators Performance target forecast 2013/14-2015/16 How it will be measured Public trust and confidence in Police conduct is improving The percentage of people who express full or quite a lot of trust and confidence in Police increases (i.e. an increasing 'moving' average over a three-year period) Police's annual Citizens' Satisfaction Survey IMPACT: A visible and accessible Authority Indicators Performance target forecast 2013/14-2015/16 How it will be measured Public awareness, trust and confidence in the Authority to investigate and manage complaints fairly is stable or increasing The percentage of people who express full or quite a lot of awareness, trust, and confidence in the Authority increases (i.e. as illustrated by an increasing 'moving' annual average) External survey on public perceptions of the Authority IMPACT: Public and Police confidence in the int egrity of the Authority's work Indicators Performance target forecast 2013/14-2015/16 How it will be measured The percentage of cases reopened at complainants' request does not increase The number of cases reopened annually will not rise above 3% of total complaints The Authority's complaints database The percentage of complainants who agree the investigation process is fair increases The percentage of complainants who agree the process is fair will be 50% or higher The Authority's Complainant Satisfaction Questionnaire The percentage of Police subject to investigation and/or review by the Authority who agree the Authority's process is fair increases The percentage of Police subject to investigation and/or review who agree the process is fair will be 50% or higher The Authority's Police Satisfaction Questionnaire IMPACT: Improved Police conduct, practices, policies and procedures following implementation of the Authority's recommendations Indicators Performance target forecast 2013/14-2015/16 How it will be measured Following investigations, Police accept the Authority's recommendations and implement them Police have initiated the implementation process for 95% of recommendations that are more than six months old The Authority's complaints database